vitorm04/docs.pt-br/docs/framework/unmanaged-api/debugging/icordebugstackwalk-getcontext-method.md

 #### <a name="parameters"></a>Parâmetros
  `contextFlags`
- [in] Sinalizadores que indicam o conteúdo solicitado do buffer de contexto (definido em Winnt.
+ [in] Sinalizadores que indicam o conteúdo solicitado do buffer de contexto (definidos em Winnt.
 H).

  `contextBufSize`
  [in] O tamanho alocado do buffer de contexto.